 You'll need to report the accident to 911 and inform them of any injuries you notice.
 Never assume the other driver made the call.
 They may try to talk you out of calling 911 and getting a police report of the accident.
 They may even try to talk you out of filing an insurance claim and offer to pay for your damages out of pocket.

 Never accept an offer from the other driver.
 Call the police and have them come to the scene.
-The accident report can record vital evidence in your car accident claim, so you'll need to ask the responding officer how you can get a copy of his report.
+The accident report can record vital evidence in your car accident claim, so you'll need to ask the responding officer how you can get a copy of their report.

 The police report will include information from all drivers, witness testimony, and note any possible contributing factors.
 They may also determine which driver caused the accident and issue any citations.